 Kobe has developed as an international port city, and people from abroad have created their own unique culture there which made Kobe an exotic city.
 Chinatown, and Ijinkan, former residences for early foreign settlers, are typical examples.
-Kobe is also known as a famous sake production area, and there are many sake breweries in the Nada area.
+Kobe is also known as a famous its sake, there are many sake breweries in the Nada area.
 On this tour, we will visit China Town and Sorakuen, a Japan garden which has an Ijinkan, and a sake brewery in Nada.

 At your hotel in Osaka